eth-educators/ethstaker-guides/merge-ropsten.md

 WantedBy=multi-user.target
 ```

 Notice the `terminal-total-difficulty-override` configuration option in this service definition.
 Right now, that TTD value (100000000000000000000000) will not be reached.
-It is a very large value that will need to be changed before June 8th 2022, when the Merge is expected to happen, for the actual real value.
+It is a very large value **that will need to be changed before June 8th 2022**, when the Merge is expected to happen, for the actual real value.
 That new value will be published a few hours before the merge on Ropsten.

 Make the JWT secret readable by all so our beacon node client can access it.